miselkrstovic/hook-and-translate/README.md

 ## TODO
 * Migrate to latest version of RAD Studio
-* Update win32 calls and added platform specific checks
+* Update Win32 calls and add platform specific checks
 * Add command line "/t" to start application in training mode with GUI
 * Use binary trees or similar to speedup lookups
-* Add regex matching to strings detection/lookup/replace
+* Add regex matching for string detection/lookup/replace
-* Problems with labels and wrong fonts
+* Pending problems with labels and wrong fonts
 	* Intercept `TextOut`, `TextOutEx`, `DrawText`, `DrawTextEx`, `ExtTextOut`, `PolyTextOut`, `TabbedTextOut`
-* Find why menu translation is being lost and not persisted
+* Find out why menu translation is being lost and not persisted
-* Recheck hook freeing at application shutdown
+* Recheck hook freeing on application shutdown

 ## License